Emlr574000/CatchTheTurtle-Others/README.md

 # CATCH THE TURTLE THE GAME

-For start game
+Go terminal for start the game and write this:
-go terminal and:

 python CatchTheTurtle.py